 - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired mode.
-The default setting is 11bgn mixed.

-11b only - Select if all of your wireless clients are 802.11b.

-11g only - Select if all of your wireless clients are 802.11g.

-11n only- Select only if all of your wireless clients are 802.11n.

-11bg mixed - Select if you are using both 802.11b and 802.11g wireless clients.

-11bgn mixed - Select if you are using a mix of 802.11b, 11g, and 11n wireless clients.
+The default channel is set to Auto, so the Router will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode Select the desired mode. - 11b only - Select if all of your wireless clients are 802.11b. - 11g only Select if all of your wireless clients are 802.11g. - 11n only- Select only if all of your wireless clients are 802.11n. - 11bg mixed Select if you are using both 802.11b and 802.11g wireless clients. - 11bgn mixed Select if you are using a mix of 802.11b, 11g, and 11n wireless clients.

 Select the desired wireless mode.
+When 802.11b mode is selected, only 802.11b wireless stations can connect to the Router.
 When 802.11g mode is selected, only 802.11g wireless stations can connect to the Router.
-When 802.11n mode is selected, only 802.11n wireless stations can connect to the AP.
-It is strongly recommended that you set the Mode to 802.11b&g&n, and all of 802.11b, 802.11g, and 802.11n wireless stations can connect to the Router.
+When 802.11n mode is selected, only 802.11n wireless stations can connect to the Router.
+It is strongly recommended that you set the Mode 11bng mixed, and all of 802.11b, 802.11q and 802.11n wireless stations can connect to the Router.

-Channel width - Select any channel width from the drop-down list.
-The default setting is automatic, which can automatically adjust the channel width for your clients.
+Channel width - Select the channel width from the drop-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically.

-If 11b only, 11g only, or 11bg mixed is selected in the Mode field, the Channel Width selecting field will turn grey and the value will become 20M, which is unable to be changed.
+If 11b only, 11g only or 11bg mixed is selected in the Mode field, the Channel Width selecting field will turn grey and the value will become 20M, which is unable to be changed.

-- > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - > Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access.

-- Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
+- Max Tx Rate You can limit the maximum tx rate of the Router through this field. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
 If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Check this box to enable WDS.
-With this function, the Router can bridge two or more WLANs.
-If this checkbox is selected, you will have to set the following parameters as shown below.
+With this function, the Router can bridge two or more Wlans.
+If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-17.
 Make sure the following settings are correct.